KhoiUna/chekchat/README.md

-# CHEKCHAT - THE APP FOR ASSIGNING MISSIONS
+# CHEKCHAT - The app for assigning missions